- Download our Moving to Brussels Guide (PDF)

-A wonderfully cosmopolitan and culturally fascinating city, the lifestyle in Brussels is vibrant and exciting.
+The lifestyle in Brussels is vibrant and exciting, offering expats a delightfully cosmopolitan and culturally fascinating experience.
 As the headquarters of organisations such as NATO and the EU, the city gives a sense of being at the centre of an integral cog in the wheel of European society.

-While Brussels is best known for its cultural and architectural attractions, expats will also be able to enjoy world-class sports facilities as well as natural beauty.
+While Brussels is best known for its cultural and architectural attractions, expats will also be able to enjoy world-class sports facilities and natural beauty.
 There's also an abundance of options when it comes to restaurants, entertainment venues and shopping in Brussels.

 Shopping in Brussels

 The Rue Neuve is one of the longest streets in Brussels.
 It's famous for being a pedestrian-only shopping heaven.
-Chain stores also abound, while independent stores can be found between the Grand Place and the Rue Lemonnier.
+Chain stores also abound, while a number of small shops and boutiques can be found between the Grand Place and the Rue Lemonnier.

 Nightlife in Brussels

-Brussels nightlife may not rival that of its European neighbours, but it still provides a wonderful selection of pubs, overflowing with Belgium’s best beers as well as trendy clubs, pubs and live music venues.
+While the nightlife in Brussels may not rival that of its European neighbours, the city still provides a wonderful selection of pubs, overflowing with Belgium's best beers, not to mention trendy clubs and live music venues.

-Most residents prefer to go down to their local pub for a few pints of their favourite brew before heading out for dinner and a night out on the town.
+Most residents head to their local pub for a few pints of their favourite brew before going out to dinner and enjoying a night out on the town.
 Happy hour is a jovial affair, especially at the Place de Brouckère, where there are many after-work drinking holes.

-For those in search of pulsating basslines at high volumes, bars and clubs light up the strip on Rue du Marché au Charbon.
-The young, wealthy and trendy, on the other hand, prefer to be seen at clubs and bars of Upper Town in the city centre.
+If you're in the mood for pulsating basslines at high volumes, you're sure to find them in the bars and clubs that light up the strip on Rue du Marché au Charbon.
+On the other hand, the young, wealthy and trendy prefer to be seen at clubs and bars of Upper Town in the city centre.

 Outdoor activities and sports in Brussels

-For expats who prefer their outdoor adventures a bit tamer, the south of the city has a multitude of green spaces that are popular with joggers, cyclists and picnickers.
+For expats who prefer their outdoor adventures a bit tamer, the south of the city has many green spaces popular with joggers, cyclists, and picnickers.

-Active expats will also have access to countless health clubs, gyms and sports clubs in the city.
-The most prominent sports venue in Brussels is undoubtedly the King Baudouin Stadium which hosts matches for national football and rugby teams.
+Active expats will also have access to countless health clubs, gyms, and sports clubs in the city.
+The most prominent sports venue in Brussels is undoubtedly the King Baudouin Stadium, which hosts national football and rugby matches.

 Further reading